balena-io/docs/pages/wifi.md

 (adding a wifi adapter to your pi *after* power-on), so __ensure__ you connect your wifi device prior to switching on your pi to avoid instability.

-__Important Note:__ It's important that on *first boot* of your device you run with an ethernet cable connected, otherwise the boot may not succeed.
-As with much else at the alpha stage, we plan to eliminate this limitation soon :)

 ### Configuration Files

 In order to configure a wifi adapter you need to manually update some files on